le-shush/09_README/README.md

 A tiny JS app to be run in the command line to generate quick and professional REAMDEs to projects

+A video explanation of the app can be found at this [link](https://drive.google.com/file/d/11WcatuBpOHbbhQr4jRmUIZgNLF2p4fJG/view?usp=sharing)

 ## Table of Contents

 * [Installation](#installation)